amrik-projects/agenda-timer/README.md

 - Floating window stays on top (macOS and Windows)
 - Manual **Start**, **Stop**, **Skip**, and **Restart** controls
 - Displays "End" when the final topic is finished
+- Dark mode UI with prominent text and controls
+- **Optional chime** sound when each new topic begins

 ---